RedwoodJS 4

 00:40:05 - Anthony Campolo

-Yeah, I think we just went through the basic, like create a page, get a database set up, get a cell set up, hit that database.
-I think we did do some authentic.
-Because it was 1.0 and I want to show off one of the off things.
-I forget exactly how we did or what we used.
+Yeah, I think we just went through the basics, like create a page, get a database set up, get a cell set up, hit that database.
+I think we did do some auth, because it was 1.0 and I wanted to show off one of the auth things.
+I forget exactly how we did it or what we used.

 00:40:24 - Nick Taylor

-I'VE lost all sense of time in the pandemic.
-So it's like.
-I know.
-Probably a year ago anyways.
+I've lost all sense of time in the pandemic.
+It was probably a year ago, anyways.
 Okay, cool.
-But the thing I like about this, you were talking about storybook before being integrated.
-I like how the generator in the clique, it gives us the page, it gives us a test file, and it also gives us the stories all co located.
-I know people have opinions about folder structures, but I feel pretty strongly about co locating it.
+But the thing I like about this, you were talking about Storybook before being integrated.
+I like how the generator in the CLI gives us the page, it gives us a test file, and it also gives us the stories all co-located.
+I know people have opinions about folder structures, but I feel pretty strongly about co-locating it.
 It just makes more sense, I find.
 And I'm assuming folks on your team do as well.
-Okay, I think we need to go
+Okay, I think we need to go...

 00:41:05 - Dom Saadi